Air raid on Bari: Raid

 On the afternoon of 2 December, Luftwaffe pilot Werner Hahn made a reconnaissance flight over Bari in an Me 210.
-His report resulted in Albert Kesselring ordering the raid; Kesselring and his staff had earlier considered Allied airfields at Foggia as targets but the Luftwaffe lacked the resources for such an attack.
-Generalfeldmarschall Wolfram von Richthofen—who commanded Luftflotte 2—had suggested Bari as an alternative.
+His report reached Generalfeldmarschall Wolfram von Richthofen—who commanded Luftflotte 2.
+With the support of Albert Kesselring, Richthofen ordered a raid; Kesselring and his staff had earlier considered Allied airfields at Foggia as targets but the Luftwaffe lacked the resources for such an attack.
+Richthofen had suggested Bari as an alternative.
 Richthofen believed that crippling the port might slow the advance of the British Eighth Army and told Kesselring that the only aircraft available were his Junkers Ju 88A-4 bombers.
 Richthofen thought that a raid by 150 Ju 88s might be possible but only 105 bombers were available, some from KG 54.
 Most of the aeroplanes were to fly from Italian airfields but Richthofen wanted to use a few from Yugoslavia in the hope that the Allies might be fooled into thinking that the mission originated from there and misdirect any retaliatory strikes.
 The Ju 88 pilots were ordered to fly east to the Adriatic Sea, then swing south and west, since it was thought that the Allied forces would expect any attack to come from the north.

 The attack opened at 19:25, when two or three German aircraft circled the harbour at 10000 ft dropping Düppel (foil strips) to confuse Allied radar.
 They also dropped flares, which were not needed due to the harbour being well illuminated.
 The German bomber force surprised the defenders and was able to bomb the harbour with great accuracy.
 Hits on two ammunition ships caused explosions which shattered windows 7 mi away.
 A bulk petrol pipeline on a quay was severed and the gushing fuel ignited.
-A sheet of burning fuel spread over much of the harbor, engulfing undamaged ships.
+A sheet of burning fuel spread over much of the harbour, engulfing undamaged ships.

 Twenty-eight merchant ships laden with more than 34000 ST of cargo were sunk or destroyed; three ships carrying a further 7500 ST were later salvaged.
 Twelve more ships were damaged.
 The port was closed for three weeks and was only restored to full operation in February 1944.
 All Bari-based submarines were undamaged, their tough exteriors able to withstand the German attack.